Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/ini_access.md

 - `secondary` - secondary key to be assigned, can be taken from Ikarus_Const_G1/G2 file.

 ### MEM_SetKey
-Sets a logical key to the key on keyboard.
+Sets the primary keyboard key of the logical key.
 ```dae
 func void MEM_SetKey(var string name, var int key) {};
 ```